leocornus/easy-git/docs/wp-gitweb/Double_POST_Problem_Solution.rst

 Then the page will be redirect to gitweb check logs page.
 The commit result will be show on the beginning of logs.

+TODO:

+Should we redirect to the details changeset view for the new commit?
+We should have the commit id.

 PHP Session
 -----------